mdtusz/dotfiles/README.md

-# \\[._.]/ - Hi, I'm the OSX bot

-Forked from [Adam Eivy's](https://github.com/atomantic/dotfiles) dotbot dotfile tool.
-It's set up to my own preferences, so use with caution.
+# Dotfiles 2.0

 ## Now Featuring...

-* Mjolnir, an awesome window manager for mac
+* Brew and Casks
 * Oh-my-zsh
 * Vundle for vim
+* Sublime Text setup
 * Lots of cool osx preference tweaks
 * Automagic installation of all the tools and programs I need
-* A cute little robot
+* A cute little catbot

 Always a work in progress.